minhnh94/tsukie-src/source/_posts/the-chair.md

 **Article available in [English](https://tsukie.com/en/lifestyle/the-chair/) | [Tiếng Việt](https://tsukie.com/vi/cuoc-song/cai-ghe/)**

-When we were kids, we often saw the world through our pink goggles.
-Making friends, going out... everything seemed so carefree at that time.
-But, at the time we grew up, things changed like a flash of light.
-The society connects its people with intention and calculation.
-Gradually, we became more and more cautious, paranoid, without us even noticing it.
-And by the time, we are more harsh at diagnosing and judging others' every action.
+Have we ever questioned ourself that since when we gradually became more and more cautious, paranoid to others' behaviours without even noticing it.
+Since when we hardened our shields and made them face the life, in order to protect our fragile hearts from the tide of the life.

-Hopefully, the story below can somehow cure a part of thorns of doubt in us.
-There are still people who communicate with others with pure mind, they just need a little more time to prove themselves.
+While surfing on the Internet this short comic below caught my glimpse.
+Maybe everyone can see a part of ourselves in this short comic.
+Hopefully, the story can somehow cure a part of thorns of doubt in us.

 Because, while bathed in unjustness, the world is still embracing many beautiful moments, waiting to be unveiled.